 Your city may reimburse you for a portion of your rain garden materials.

-Iowa City Sormwater Management web page
+Iowa City Sormwater Management and Expense Reimbursement

 Low-interest loans are available through the Iowa Department of Agriculture and Land Stewardship